 Sterilization by Steam

 Instruments can be sterilized by steam under pressure using autoclaves.
 Vegetative bacteria, including tuberculosis, and viruses such as hepatitis B, hepatitis C and human immunodeficiency virus (HIV) and heat-resistant spores, including Clostridium tetani and Clostridium perfringens, are killed.
-The combination of pressure, temperature and time makes them quite susceptible.
+The combination of pressure, temperature and time make them quite susceptible.

-Autoclave is sometimes called a converter or steam sterilizer.
+The autoclave is sometimes called a converter or steam sterilizer.
 Autoclaves use steam heated to 121-134 °C under pressure.
 To achieve sterility, the article is placed in a chamber and heated by injected steam until the article reaches a time and temperature setpoint whose period varies with the amount of burden present on the article being sterilized.

 Proper autoclave treatment will inactivate all resistant bacterial spores in addition to fungi, bacteria, and viruses, but is not expected to eliminate all prions.